 Money-saving habits that can benefit frugal living

 For instance, if you have too much furniture in your house more than you need, it requires more maintenance and more decor.
+You are unknowingly investing more money and time in extra things that are not your prime focus anyway.

 If you do not feel a connection or hold no emotional value to things at home, the best thing to do is PURGE.